 We are open for visiting Wed – Sun 12:00 – 18:00.
 Other times possible by request, see contacts at the bottom of the page.

-We are located in the courtyard of Aparaaditehas where also several restaurants and design shops are available.
+We are located next to the Aparaaditehas culture factory.
+There are several restaurants available nearby.
 See map at the bottom of the page.

 The best way to experience our activities is in our workshops.
 Some of the most popular workshops are: